 In 4-H, you get to decide what topics and projects interest you most.
 You make 4-H what you want it to be.
 Work on many projects or focus on one or two.
 Choose what events sound fun to you, and do them.
 In 4-H, you have an important role in making your community a better place to live, but you don’t have to do it alone.
 As a club, you’ll figure out what’s needed most in your neighborhood and find ways to help.

 In 4-H, you’re part of a family working together.
 At club meetings, you’ll learn how to get along with others as you build your skills and help your community.
 In 4-H, you’ll meet adults who care about you and want to help you succeed.
 4-H matches you with mentors who will coach you in areas like problem solving, communicating, and teamwork.
 4-H introduces you to potential careers and then gives you the training to get the career you want.

 Check out these 4-H Clubs in Williamson County.

 Local Events, Workshops, and Deadlines

-The shooting sports program provides a supportive environment in which young people can enjoy hands-on, learning experiences.
+The shooting sports program provides a supportive environment for young people to enjoy hands-on learning experiences.
 It instills a love of outdoor sportsmanship while also teaching safe and responsible handling and use of equipment.

 - View the Williamson County 4-H handbook.

-- Complete payment of $20 submitted on 4-H Online or to the Williamson Extension Office.
+- Complete payment of $20 submitted through ZSuite or to the Williamson Extension Office.

 - Have a current Medical form on file with the Williamson County Extension Office or bring to your first workshop.